A BIT ABOUT ME

 Please see My Books page for links to Amazon for the Avonoa series.
 If you have any questions about me that I haven't answered here, send me a note on the Contact page.
 I'm glad to get to know you!
 Stop by again soon!

 It's been brought to my attention that I've failed to specify my religion on my website.
 While I don't think my work should be judged upon my personal beliefs, I do think it's important to share them.

 However, my fantasy novels do not directly reflect any "LDS" or "Mormon" doctrine or beliefs.
 In fact, the peoples of Avonoa believe in a multiple god system.
 I don't share this belief.
-I did this to challenge myself to keep my own beliefs out of the story.
-I would ask that any readers keep an open mind and open heart while reading any work of fiction.
+I did this to challenge myself to keep my own dogma out of the story.
+I would ask that any readers keep an open mind and open heart while reading mine and any work of fiction.
 Please try to appreciate the themes I portray in my stories; ones of acceptance, understanding and love.